akywaa/UsersCatch-Telegram-Sniper/README.md

 ## 🇬🇧 About The Project

-**Username Catcher** is a powerful, cloud-based Telegram Mini App designed for crypto-investors, username hunters, and digital asset collectors on the TON network.
+**Username Catcher** (@UsersCatch_bot) is a powerful, cloud-based Telegram Mini App designed for crypto-investors, username hunters, and digital asset collectors on the TON network.

 > ⚠️ **Note:** This repository serves as the official presentation and issue tracker.
 The core engine and parser source codes are **closed-source** to prevent abuse, bypass Cloudflare/Telegram rate limits safely, and protect our proprietary AI-rating algorithms.
 You can use the fully functional bot via the link above.